danielboots/fytletic/README.md

 * **[GIFY](https://giphy.com/):** - Used to create the .gif file in readme depicting the responsive viewer in action and showing my testing on different screen sizes.

-* **[WEB FONT GENERATOR](https://www.fontsquirrel.com/tools/webfont-generator):** - Used to bring in a custom font I wanted to use for the main H1/ H2 sections, custom branding.

 * **[AM I RESPONSIVE](http://ami.responsivedesign.is/):** - Used to generate the header image displayed at top of Readme.MD file depicting 4 screen displays.

 * **[FAVICON](https://favicon.io/):** - Used to generate the favicon